Exploring Tokyo's cutting-edge technologies

 Miraikan - the Future Museum

 Miraikan offers a hands-on opportunity to learn about the scientific and technological achievements that have made Tokyo a global leader for a long time.
-Situated on the human-made island of Odaiba in Tokyo Bay, it showcases interactive displays brimming with robotics, dystopian futures, and astounding innovations in human-engineering.
+On the human-made island of Odaiba in Tokyo Bay, it showcases interactive displays brimming with robotics, dystopian futures, and astounding innovations in human engineering.
 Sprawling across an expansive complex, this is Japan's foremost science museum.
-It showcases a model of the International Space Station, an exhibit devoted to robotics, a Dome Theatre that shows 3D movies, and the Science Workshop, which offers numerous interactive activities suitable for children.
+It has a model of the International Space Station, an exhibit devoted to robotics, a Dome Theatre that shows 3D movies, and the Science Workshop, which offers numerous interactive activities suitable for children.

-When you're ready to discover more of Tokyo's fantastic technology features, schedule a consultation with an SAF counselor.
+When you're ready to discover more of Tokyo's fantastic technology features, schedule a consultation with an SAF Staff member.